drprockz/Prompt-Generator/readme.md

 2. **Prompt Refinement**
     Automatically refactor raw prompts into grammatically correct and well-structured English.

 3. **LLM Optimization**
-    Enhance refined prompts to ensure they are clear, concise, and highly effective for LLMs.
+    Optimize refined prompts so they are clear, concise, and formatted in a style that LLMs can easily interpret.
+The backend generates prompts using a short instructional template similar to the "v0" style.

 4. **Project Context**
     Allow users to define the context of their current software project (such as application type, technologies, or desired functionalities).
 The generator tailors prompts based on this context.